dbouwman/solution-plan/terminology.md

 It's `/data` contains an array of `ITemplates` which describe the items that will be created when the Solution is Deployed.

+## Type Specific Processor
+A Processor is a class with static methods that is responsible for type specific logic to convert from an instance into a template and then back to an instance.
+Additional details in the [processor api documentation](./processor-api)